sapuente1/CIDM6325_Final_Project/docs/ux/ui-stack.md

   - `search.png` — Search results list + pagination
   - `nearest.png` — Nearest airports form + results
 - Replace placeholders with real captures during manual verification.
+- Attestation notes and checklist live in `docs/travelmathlite/ui/attestation.md` (what to capture and what to check).

 ## Component catalogue